Welcome to the Central Okanagan Naturalists’ Club

 CONC is a naturalists’ club based in Kelowna, BC, part of the Central Okanagan.
 Please note that we are a group interested in birds, botany, cycling, hiking, and snowshoeing (in the appropriate seasons); we are not interested in running around naked.

-We organize a variety of weekly activities and hold monthly meetings to discuss club business and see a presentation on a topic of interest to the club.
-A few members, active or retired professionals, produce scientific articles.
-Details are available on the About Us page.
+We organize a variety of weekly activities (see calendar below) and hold monthly meetings (see below) featuring a presentation on a topic of interest to the club.

 Join us!